NeoCharge/neocharge.github.io/installation.md

 If prompted, enable "install(ing) unknown apps from this source."
 After the installation finishes, tap "Open" to open the application.

 ### Installation Issues?
-If you have any issues while attempting to install, please [contact](contact.md) us!
+If you run into any issues while installing, please [contact](contact.md) us!

 ## Application Walkthrough
 ### First Time Users: